Mentors in Toledo Schools

 Mentors in Toledo Schools has a history rooted in the Ohio Reads program.
 When that program ended, Jay Mirrow of Temple Congregation Shomer Emunim, asked the principal of Toledo Public School’s McKinley Elementary if he might revive the program at his school with a group of volunteers from the Temple and a group of Kindergarten through third grade students needing help with reading.
 The principal agreed and Mentors in Toledo Schools was born.

-Over the past four years the program has expanded into five schools in TPS, McKinley, DeVeaux, Larchmont, Old Orchard and Sherman.
-The program now serves 250 Kindergarten through fourth grade students with nearly 200 volunteers from several faith communities and businesses including the Temple, Cedar Creek Church and the Area Office on Aging.
+Over the past five years the program has expanded into six schools in TPS: McKinley, DeVeaux, Larchmont, Old Orchard, Sherman and Marshall.
+The program now serves over 300 Kindergarten through third grade students with more than 200 volunteers from several faith communities and businesses including the Temple, Cedar Creek Church and the Area Office on Aging.

-For more information about how Mentors in Toledo Schools is building skills for student success in literacy, click on the 2015-2016 school year report.
+For more information about how Mentors in Toledo Schools is building skills for student success in literacy, see the sidebar for our 2016-2017 School Year Report.